What you need to know about Hezbollah – DW – 07/28/2024

 What you need to know about HezbollahPublished October 14, 2023last updated July 28, 2024

-Since the Islamist Hamas launched its large-scale attack on Israel in Gaza on October 7, 2023, the Iranian-backed Lebanese militia Hezbollah has joined in by attacking Israel across its northern border on a near-daily basis.
+Since the militant, Islamist Hamas, which is designated a terrorist group by the EU, the US ansd other countries, launched its large-scale attack on Israel in Gaza on October 7, 2023, the Iranian-backed Lebanese militia Hezbollah has joined in by attacking Israel across its northern border on a near-daily basis.

 On Saturday, at least 12 people, including children, were killed in a barrage of rockets fired from Lebanon into the Israeli-occupied Golan Heights.
 Israel has blamed the deadly attack on Hezbollah, with Foreign Minister Israel Katz telling Israeli Channel 12 there was "no doubt that Hezbollah has crossed all the red lines here, and the response will reflect that."